logux/core/README.md

 to current log will get bigger `added` number.

-After synchronization actions from other log could have lower `id`, because they was created before synchronization.
-But `added` shows only when action was added to this log, not when they was created.
+After synchronization actions from other log could have lower `id`, because they were created before synchronization.
+But `added` shows only when action was added to this log, not when they were created.

 As result actions in synchronized logs will have the same `id`, but different `added` metadata.